 - ½ cup black sesame seeds

-Scoop out 1 heaping tsp (5 g), or if you want larger balls, 1 tbsp (14 and roll into balls.
+- Scoop out 1 heaping teaspoon (5 g), or if you want larger balls, 1 tablespoon (14 and roll into balls.
 Put the sesame seeds on a flat surface and roll the balls in the seeds to cover.